Plain English Business Editing Services

 You’ve worked hard to develop your copy so the last thing you want is careless errors that blight all your good work.
 Taking care of the details creates a good impression for your audience, stakeholders, voters, shareholders and other interested parties.

-This is the second consecutive year APM has done the plain English editing of the Carbon Capture and Storage (CCS) report.
+APM was the plain English editor of the Global Carbon Capture and Storage (CCS) report for three consecutive years.

 CCS is an emissions reduction technology critical to meeting global climate targets.
 This annual report documents important milestones for CCS over the year, its status across the world and the key opportunities and challenges it faces.